Rebecca-Llang/my-karaoke-playlist/README.md

 - Add Songs: Fill in a form with song details and add them to your personal karaoke playlist.
 - Update Genre: Edit the genre of any song in your playlist.
 - Delete Songs: Remove any song from your playlist if you no longer need it.
+- Filter Songs: Ability to filter playlist by genre and decade

 ## Tech Stack 🖥️
 Frontend: React, React Router for navigation, CSS for styling